Usief/kaleidoscope/README.md

 This should work in all browsers, but we'll be using Chrome/Chromium in the labs, so it's probably best to use that.

-Also, if you do make a cool sketch, don't push the changes back up to the "template" repo (you probably don't have permission to do that anyway).
-Instead, create a new GitLab repo and push it up there.